Friends of Be an Angel

 Be an Angel Network

-Since the full-scale invasion of Ukraine, the Be an Angel network as shifted their focus to providing evacuation routes from Ukraine to the European Union and USA as well as providing humanitarian aid to IDP camps and hospitals.
-The partnership between the founder of Be an Angel, Andreas Tölke, and the birth of Friends of Be an Angel, launched by Anya Verkhovskaya, arised from the shared value in love and self-sacrifice to protect refugees and those most vulnerable and affected by war and tragedy.
-This partnerhsip has given the stepping stones to expanding the Be an Angel network to across the Atlantic Ocean, thereby opening horizons and opportunites with US-american networks.
+Since the beginning of the full-scale invasion of Ukraine, the Be an Angel network has shifted its focus toward organizing evacuation routes from Ukraine to the European Union and the United States, as well as delivering humanitarian aid to internally displaced persons (IDP) camps and hospitals.
+The partnership between Andreas Tölke, founder of Be an Angel, and Anya Verkhovskaya, founder of Friends of Be an Angel, grew from their shared commitment to compassion, solidarity, and the protection of those most affected by war and crisis.
+This collaboration laid the foundation for expanding the Be an Angel network across the Atlantic, connecting with American partners and broadening our ability to respond globally.

 What is Important to Us